JOB: Job Orientation – Better fit

 Training for companies

 In addition, training is being developed for the companies on how to use the tools as part of their recruitment and onboarding processes.
 The training is aimed at the company employees responsible for recruitment.
 They learn how to use the developed methods and tools in their companies in a targeted manner.
 The training is carried out by vocational training centres.
+VET centres and other interested parties can contact the project partners to obtain the materials.

 Lux Impuls specialises in vocational training, with a focus on the industrial and technical sector.
 We focus on vocational orientation, recruitment and, above all, the retention and personal development of trainees.
 We are involved in EU-funded Erasmus+ projects for vocational training, organise delegation trips by vocational training experts from abroad and contribute our expertise in the sub-Saharan region.